Tech Mahindra announces appointment of 'Wellness Officer'

-New Delhi, May 15 (IANS) Tech Mahindra, a leading provider of digital transformation, consulting and business re-engineering services and solutions, on Saturday announced the appointment of Meghna Hareendran as the 'Wellness Officer', with immediate effect.
+New Delhi: Tech Mahindra, a leading provider of digital transformation, consulting and business re-engineering services and solutions, on Saturday announced the appointment of Meghna Hareendran as the 'Wellness Officer', with immediate effect.

 In order to address well-being of the workforce amidst the COVID crisis, the new role has been created to institutionalize holistic wellness of all associates, and to ensure the access to medicine, hospitals and other medical supplies, while maintaining the mental well-being of the Tech Mahindra family.